-The Operations Response Team will be led the Harbour Master and will involve the named personnel below.
+The Operations Response Team will be led the Harbour Master/Marine Manager and will involve the named personnel below.
 A Marine Emergency Centre will be established in the Port Office.
-Should further response cells be required such as shoreline response center, marine response centre, environmental group, these will located either in the Port Office or at the Port Control Building subject to the location and level of the incident.
+Should further response cells be required such as shoreline response centre, marine response centre, environmental group, these will located either in the Port Office or at another suitable building subject to the location and level of the incident.

-In the event of a protracted incident The Marine Officer and Harbor master will alternate duty as incident commander.
-The wider forth ports Marine Team will be utilized to provide further assistance.
+In the event of a protracted incident the Marine Officer and Harbour Master/Marine Manager will alternate duty as incident commander.
+The wider Forth Ports Marine Team will be utilised to provide further assistance.
 Additional resources will be available from the Tier 2 service provider.